 The 2019 plan has two years contractual life and one year vesting period.
 Based on the vesting schedule, 50% of the options vest half year after the date of grant and 50% of the options vest one year after the date of grant.
-The Company recognized compensation expenses of \$326 thousand and \$570 thousand in 2019 and 2020, respectively.
-Such compensation expense was recorded as cost of revenues, sales and marketing expenses, general and administrative expenses and research and development expenses in the consolidated statements of profit or loss.
-Income tax benefits of \$59 thousand and \$103 thousand are realized in the consolidated statements of profit or loss for the year ended December 31, 2019 and 2020, respectively.
+The Company recognized compensation expenses of \$570 thousand in 2020.
+Such compensation expenses was recorded as cost of revenues, sales and marketing expenses, general and administrative expenses and research and development expenses in the consolidated statements of profit or loss.
+Income tax benefits of \$103 thousand are realized in the consolidated statements of profit or loss for employee stock options for the year ended December 31, 2020.